Hipparchus was one of antiquity’s greatest scientists.

 In his catalog he specified the positions of stars and recorded their relative brightness (magnitude) on a 1 to 6 scale, where 6 is barely visible and 1 is very bright.
 Astronomers today continue to use a similar system for star magnitudes.

 Hipparchus’s original catalog no longer exists.
-Ptolemy relied heavily on it when he compiled a larger catalog in his Almagest 300 years later.
+Ptolemy relied on it heavily when he compiled a larger catalog in his Almagest 300 years later.
 Ptolemy probably copied most of his catalog from Hipparchus’s, updating it to take precession into account.

 A Legacy to Future Astronomers

 Pliny the Elder wrote in 79 AD that Hipparchus suspected the fixed stars were not as fixed as other people thought.
-After all, Hipparchus had seen a new one appear from nowhere.
+After all, Hipparchus had seen a new star appear from nowhere.
 He had also discovered precession of about 1 degree a century.

 Hipparchus began to wonder if the ‘fixed’ stars might move relative to one another.
 If they did, constellations would slowly change their shapes.
 He hoped that his star catalog would help future astronomers discover if this were true.